 1. What does this passage reveal about God's sovereignty and human responsibility?
 2. How can we apply the principles from this passage to contemporary challenges in family, work, or church?
-3. What connections can we trace from this verse to Jesus' life, death, and resurrection?
+3. How does this verse fit into the broader biblical story culminating in Christ?